Medical Reviewer

 • Dialectical Behavior Therapy (DBT): DBT, or Dialectical Behavior Therapy, merges mindfulness, acceptance, and behavior change strategies within a cognitive-behavioral framework.
 Initially designed for borderline personality disorder, DBT has broadened to tackle various mental health issues, including addiction.
 It prioritizes emotion regulation, interpersonal effectiveness, and distress tolerance.
 Therapists employ both individual and group therapy sessions, coaching, and homework assignments to impart coping skills and enhance emotional stability.

-• Motivational Interviewing (MI): Motivational Interviewing (MI) is a counseling approach geared towards enhancing motivation for behavior change.
+• Motivational Interviewing (MI): Motivational Interviewing (MI) is a counseling approach to enhance motivation for behavior change.
 Therapists utilize collaborative conversations, empathy, and reflective listening to help individuals align their behavior with their goals.
-MI aims to empower individuals to make significant changes by bolstering their readiness and commitment.
+MI empowers individuals to make significant changes by bolstering their readiness and commitment.

 • Motivational Enhancement Therapy (MET): Motivational Enhancement Therapy (MET) is a counseling method focused on enhancing motivation and commitment to behavior change.
 It employs structured discussions and feedback to address ambivalence about change by helping individuals identify their values and goals.
 By boosting confidence in their capacity to change, MET emphasizes internal motivation for positive transformation instead of delving into alcoholism’s underlying causes.